Evaluating Consumer and Provider Effects of FAIR Health Online Shopping Tool

 More and more New Yorkers are enrolled in health insurance plans that have high deductibles, significant cost-sharing provisions, and narrow or closed networks.

-Under this grant, NYU will evaluate the effects of NY HOST at the consumer, provider, and market levels.
-Specifically, the evaluation will examine the extent to which consumers use NY HOST and how the tool affects consumer shopping behavior across types of providers, procedures, and markets.
-In addition, NYU will evaluate how providers respond to the availability of price information.
-To disseminate the results of the evaluation, NYU will produce an issue brief and a peer-reviewed article.
-It will also share the findings with State and national policymakers, as well as provide recommendations to FAIR Health for improving and refining NY HOST.
+Under this grant, NYU evaluated the effects of NY HOST at the consumer, provider, and market levels.
+Specifically, the evaluation examined the extent to which consumers use NY HOST and how the tool affected consumer shopping behavior across types of providers, procedures, and markets.
+In addition, NYU evaluated how providers respond to the availability of price information.
+To disseminate the results of the evaluation, NYU produced an issue brief and a peer-reviewed article.
+It also shared the findings with State and national policymakers, as well as provided recommendations to FAIR Health for improving and refining NY HOST.